Many women reach a moment where they pause and ask a very honest question:

 Better food quality improves energy, mood, cognition, muscle health, bone strength, immune resilience, and emotional stability.

-In many ways, food is information.
-It becomes our blood, our cells, our organs — and even the chemistry that influences our thoughts.
+I always like to say, food is information - it becomes our blood, our cells, our organs — and even the chemistry that influences our thoughts.

 Calories measure energy.